paoloap/bosch/README.md

 Awesome WM 'Bosch Theme'
 v 0.7

-## The present README has been updated, but I screenshot are still the old ones.
+## The present README has been updated, but screenshots are still the old ones.
 Will update soon.

 In this git I will upload all the configuration files that make my GUI work properly.
 This GUI configuration is intended to be as much as lightweight I can, and to maximize keyboard/automation and minimize mouse/touchpad use.